Check Our Risk-Free Booking Policy View Details

 Cost Includes

-• One highly experienced, helpful, and friendly guide, porter (1 porter for 2 people), and their food, accommodation, salary, equipment, and accidental insurance for all staff
+• One highly experienced, helpful, and friendly guide and one porter (1 porter for 2 people), along with their food, accommodation, salary, equipment, and accidental insurance for all staff.

-• Manaslu trekking special permit fee (Manaslu region is in a restricted zone, we need a special permit to visit this area)
+• Manaslu Circuit trekking special permit fee (Manaslu region is in a restricted zone, requiring a special permit to visit this area).

-• TIMS Fee- Trekkers' Information Management System (Please bring 2 passport size photos for permit)
+• TIMS Fee - Trekkers' Information Management System (Please bring 2 passport-size photos for the permit).

 Cost Excludes